 - Monterosso and Monterosso al Mare It is the biggest town of the Cinque Terre, located on a sandy beach.
 It’s pretty busy but not overrun.
 From here leads a hiking trail to Vernazza, which offers fantastic views of the coast and the cultivated terraces.

 - Vernazza Vernazza, the most beautiful village of the five Cinque Terre villages and in 2021, honoured to be the fourth most beautiful of all villages in entire Europe.
 Vernazza is a small car-free village with a small population of 900.
 It has a sandy beach and is often packed with locals and day-trippers alike from spring to fall.
-This picturesque village looks amazing from the end of the harbour and the hiking trail from Vernazza to Corniglia.
-This is one of the most famous villages in Cinque Terre.
-In October 2011, Vernazza got hit by a flood of mud and all houses, shops, and restaurants of the little town centre got destroyed.
+This picturesque village looks terrific from the end of the harbour and the hiking trail from Vernazza to Corniglia.
+Deservedly one of the most famous villages in Cinque Terre.
+In October 2011, Vernazza got hit by a flood of mud and all houses, shops, and restaurants of the small town centre got destroyed.

 - Corniglia This village is perched high on top of a rock at an elevation of 100 m.
 It is the quietest village and not accessible by boat.
 The view to Corniglia on the hiking trail is spectacular.

-The Via dell’ Amore – The path of Love connecting Manarola and Riomaggiore.
+- Manarola The Via dell’ Amore – The path of Love connecting Manarola and Riomaggiore.
 A part of the walk got destroyed by a landslide and should be reopened in 2023.
 This is the most scenic walk and the shortest way from one village to the next.
-The scenic outlook is famous for spectacular sunsets but overrun as well.
+The panoramic outlook is famous for spectacular sunsets but overrun as well.
 During the afternoon, you get the perfect light for awesome pictures of this lovely little town, and it’s less busy.
 Bring your swim clothes from May to September.
 It is my favourite spot for swimming in Cinque Terre.
 Our top tip for lunch and dinner: Trattoria dal Billy for the freshest and most delicious seafood.
 The view of the vineyards and the sea is awesome.